Fernando Perez (baseball)

-Fernando Perez (born April 23, 1983) is an American former professional baseball outfielder, a professional writer, and current MLB coach for the San Francisco Giants.
-He played in Major League Baseball (MLB) for the Tampa Bay Rays in 2008 and 2009.
+Fernando Perez (born April 23, 1983) is an American Major League Baseball (MLB) coach, former professional baseball outfielder, and a writer.
+He played baseball at Columbia University.
+He was selected by the Tampa Bay Devil Rays in the 7th round of the 2004 Major League Baseball draft.
+He played in MLB for the Rays in 2008 and 2009.
+In 2006, while playing for the Visalia Oaks, Perez led the minor leagues with 123 runs.
+He played professional baseball until retiring in 2014.
+In 2021, he became a video coordinator for the San Francisco Giants.

 Early life

-Born in Elizabeth, New Jersey.
-Perez eventually moved with his family to West Windsor Township, New Jersey, where he attended elementary and middle school and played little league.
+Born in Elizabeth, New Jersey, to Cuban-born parents, Perez lived with his family in Brooklyn, New York, and eventually moved with his family to West Windsor, New Jersey, where he attended elementary and middle school and played little league.
 Perez played youth travel soccer for the Pirates and the West End Warriors of Mercer County, New Jersey, winners of several state cup championships during his tenure.
-Perez attended the prestigious Peddie School, a private high school in Hightstown, New Jersey, where he was a standout member of the varsity baseball team.
+Perez attended the Peddie School, a private high school in Hightstown, New Jersey, where batted .400 for the varsity baseball team.

 College

-Perez went to Columbia University where he studied American studies and creative writing, training he later used to become the first Major League Baseball player published in Poetry magazine.
-Perez is a fan of poets Robert Creeley and John Ashbery as well as author Tom Miller.
+Perez attended Columbia University where he studied American Studies with an emphasis on creative writing, training he later used to become the first Major League Baseball player published in Poetry magazine.
+Perez is a fan of poets Robert Creeley and John Ashbery, as well as author Tom Miller.

-At Columbia, he played baseball for three years before being selected by the Tampa Bay Devil Rays in the 7th round (195th overall) of the 2004 Major League Baseball draft.
+He played baseball for Columbia for three years.
+In 2002, Perez batted .286/.315/.529 in 70 at bats with three steals without being caught, in 2003 he batted .305/.368/.437 in 151 at bats with 13 steals in 16 attempts, and in 2004 he batted .317/.370/.423 in 123 at bats with 18 steals in 19 attempts and was second team All-Ivy League.
+He was then selected by the Tampa Bay Devil Rays in the 7th round (195th overall) of the 2004 Major League Baseball draft and signed for a $165,000 signing bonus.